 Legal and Other Resources—links to national organizations focusing on the interest of various groups underrepresented in the profession.

-Nondiscrimination— the Equal Opportunity, Harassment, and Nondiscrimination Policy includes a written affirmation of the University’s belief in the value of diversity to an institution of higher learning and our promise to protect that diversity.
+Nondiscrimination— the Equal Opportunity, Harassment, and Nondiscrimination Policy includes a written affirmation of our belief in the value of diversity to an institution of higher learning and our promise to protect that diversity.

 Title IX—Review the information on the Widener University's website regarding Title IX and Sexual Misconduct Resources.